 Each theme includes one virtual lesson, one virtual immersive experience, a period of implementation and the creation of a playbook.

-We also continue to develop employees through apprenticeships that bring new skills, increased flexibility and more diversity into our talent pipeline at different levels across the organization.
+We also continue to develop employees through apprenticeships that bring new skills, increased flexibility, and a wider range of candidates into our talent pipeline at different levels across the organization.